vertiKarl/ArchipelagoAlerts/README.md

 2. Add the generated URL as a browser source to obs. (you will be redirected)

 ## To setup locally

+This is needed to customize the alerts. (e.g. changing sounds, images or even changing the text!)

 ### Clone this repo